RESOURCE: Training game on ‘Climate and Society’ explores gender and social inclusion

-Krishna Nagar – the fictional, low-income neighbourhood in the latest training game – is set in an Indian coastal city.
+The scene is set in Krishna Nagar – a fictional, low-income neighbourhood in an Indian coastal city.
 Climate change has brought sea level rise and more frequent high waves, and with it, coastal flooding to the neighbourhood.
 It has also brought heavier rain, which bursts the banks of the river running through the city and washes dirty water into the streets.
 Floods have forced people to evacuate several times.
 Deaths from malaria have increased.
 Infrastructure and urban services are straining to support people and animals.
 Something must be done to make the residents’ lives more bearable!

 Put yourself in character to have a conversation about what makes you vulnerable to climate and what makes you able to contribute to solutions.